Lift Vault

 BBB Example 2: 5/3/1 and BBB Lift Vary

-Using this method, the main 5/3/1 work and the BBB supplemental lifts will work different muscle groups.
-This has the potential advantage of leaving you feeling “fresher” for the BBB lifts and also performing each movement twice each week instead of twice.
+Using this approach, the main 5/3/1 lift and the BBB supplemental lift work different muscle groups.
+You’ll feel fresher for the BBB sets, and you end up hitting each movement twice per week instead of once.

 Again, from Wendler’s blog post: